lucc/khard/README.md

 The template for the new contact opens in the text editor, which you can set in the khard.conf file.
 It follows the yaml syntax.

-Alternatively you can create the contact from stdin.
-Take the example contact template file from misc/khard/template_for_contact_creation.yaml and don't miss the line indentations.
-Example:
+Alternatively you can create the contact from stdin:

 ```
 echo """